NetDancerGames/SnapBright/README.md

 **<u>SnapBright</u>**

 A lightweight Windows tool to manage your screens without slowing down your PC.
-It’s designed to be simple, fast, and easy on your eyes.
+Designed to be simple, fast, and easy on your eyes.